-The Commission on Accrediting of the Association of Theological Schools in the United States and Canada 10 Summit Park Drive Pittsburgh, PA 15275 USA Phone: 412-788-6505 Fax: 412-788-6510 www.ats.edu
+The Commission on Accrediting of the Association of Theological Schools 10 Summit Park Drive Pittsburgh, PA 15275 USA

+Phone: 412-788-6505 Fax: 412-788-6510 www.ats.edu

 The Northwest Commission on Colleges and Universities also certifies the seminary's programs.
 This dual accreditation is maintained through George Fox University and assures students of the highest academic and professional standards.